keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 medieval architectural feast.

-## **Het Lam God**
+## **Het Lam Gods**

-The main goal of this day trip is to see the masterpiece from Jan van Eyck - Het Lam God.
+My main goal of visiting Ghent this time is to see the masterpiece from Jan van Eyck - Het Lam God.
+After parking our car at a parking lot (De Reep, TODO: put gmap link) very close to Saint Bavo's Cathedral, we walked towards the cathedral where the **Ghent Altarpiece** (also called **The Mystic Lamb**; and in Dutch it's called **Het Lam Gods**) is in.

+It was already around noon time and we booked the visiting session at `13:30PM`, we therefore decided to have lunch first before going in.
+Coincidentally, across the street was a Chinese noodles' restaurant standing, just what I needed!
+We went inside without any hesitation.
+Some moments later my friend and his family also arrived at the restaurant and met with us.

 ## The Graffiti Street and Gravensteen Castle